Ranajit Malla: Early life

+Ranajit Malla was born to Vishva Lakshmi and Bhupatindra Malla on 18 November 1702.
+Similarly, his annaprashana ceremony (Newar: macā janko) was held on 27 August 1703 in the town of Thimi.

 Physical contributions

 Ranajit Malla like many other Malla Kings of Bhaktapur contributed in beautifying Bhaktapur by building many heritages.
 As Ranajit Malla reign was in a politically unstable period, his contributions are few compared to his forefathers.

 Lūn Dhwākhā

 Known among tourists as the Golden gate, Lūn Dhwākhā (Nepal bhasa: 𑐮𑐸𑑃 𑐢𑑂𑐰𑐵𑐏𑐵) is the entrance to the Mulā Chwōkā containing the shrine of Taleju.
 As per the gilt copper inscription on the gate, it was installed on the year 874 of the Nepalese era(=1753AD) by King Ranajit Malla and his Queen Jay(Buddhi) Lakshmi Malla.
 Although it is said that a golden gate on the entrance to the shrine of Taleju was originally planned to be built four generations before Ranajit by King Naresha Malla but none of the kings before him could build it due to the lack of gold.
 Ranajit however used the profits that he gained from trading with the Tibetans on building the golden gate.